tomaskraus/line-block-parser/README.md

 # Line Block Parser

+Recognizes multi-line blocks, such as:

-Recognizes multi-line blocks - such as block comments etc.
+- block comments
+- blocks of line comments
+- ini sections

+Customizable.
 Simple to use, yet quite powerful.

 ## Usage